|Distance||286 miles (461 km)|

 All travellers in Ireland must observe these coronavirus safety measures:

-The information above was last checked on 10/15/21.
-Remember to review the latest COVID-19 travel safety regulations for your train to Dublin from London as this information can change.
+The information above was last checked on 1/20/22.
+Remember to review the latest COVID-19 travel safety regulations for your train between London and Dublin as this information can change.

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-Last checked on 10/19/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to London from Dublin.
+Last checked on 1/26/22.
+Remember to check the latest COVID-19 travel safety regulations for your train to London from Dublin closer to your date of departure here.

 Here are some other resources that might have the information you need